Conferencia de Mujeres por la Raza

-La Conferencia de Mujeres por la Raza (or the National Chicana Conference) was held in Houston, Texas between May 28 and May 30 in 1971.
+La Conferencia de Mujeres por la Raza (or the National Chicana Conference) was held in Houston, Texas, between May 28 and May 30 in 1971.
 The conference marked the first time Chicanas came together within the state from around the country to discuss issues important to feminism and Chicana women.
 It was considered the first conference of its kind by the Corpus Christi Caller-Times.

 About

-The conference took place between May 28 and May 30, 1971 and was held at the Magnolia Park YWCA in Houston.
+The conference took place between May 28 and May 30, 1971, and was held at the Magnolia Park YWCA in Houston.
 It was held as part of the International Decade for Women.
 Chicana women faced three different kinds of discrimination: racism, classism and sexism.
 The conference was meant to address these issues.
 Prior to this national conference, regional groups had met to start planning for the bigger event.
 The head organizer was Elma Barrera.
 Other major organizers included Yolanda Garza Birdwell and Gloria Guardiola.
 Anglo women working at the YWCA helped plan and organize the event as well.
 During the planning, there been a miscommunication about places to stay for the conference and many women from outside of Houston were without a place to stay.

 There were over six hundred Chicana participants at the conference.
 People who came to the conference included members of the local community, activists, community organizers, students, various professionals and nuns.
-However, around 80 percent of the women were between the ages of 18 to 23 and were college and university students.
+However, around 80 percent of the women were between the ages of 18 and 23 and were college and university students.
 Organizations attending the conference included La Raza Unida Party, labor unions, the Mexican American Youth Organization (MAYO), and Las Hermanas.

 On the conference's first day, several workshops addressed gender issues, sexual liberation, family planning and ways in which women have been oppressed within the Chicano community.
 The first workshop discussed about the topic of sex, the second workshop focused on the topic of education, the third workshop discussed about marriage, and the fourth workshop covered the topic on religion.
 On the second day, topics relating to how Chicana women fit into a broader framework of women's liberation was discussed.